 UKAD accepts that, in many cases, it is essential the athlete begins this medication as a matter of urgency.
 In these circumstances an emergency TUE must be submitted immediately.
 Any applications made after the treatment is complete may not be considered.
+Typically, UKAD require proof of asthma diagnosis it is advised to check for a previous specialist diagnosis in the event a TUE is required.

-There are other circumstances where oral prednisolone is considered a possible treatment option, but is not an emergency.
+There are other circumstances where oral prednisolone is considered a possible treatment option but is not an emergency.
 These TUE applications must be made in advance of commencing treatment.